 5. MOTIVATION TO LEARN/STUDENT INTEREST – A child ready for early admission to kindergarten should be eager to learn…be excited about a new school experience…display a thirst for knowledge.
 Principals or his/her designee shall determine this information in an informal interview with the child and a more structured interview with the parent.
 Questions should concentrate on the personal interests of the child.

-**This information is excerpted from HB-1099, as an attempt to help inform principals and interested parents.
+**This information is excerpted from HB-1099, as an attempt to help inform principals and viagra ship to canada interested parents.

 - It is important that early entry to kindergarten be right for the child, not that early entry be right for the parents’ wishes and desires.